clw224/clw224.github.io/_research/3-microbes-treatment.md

 <b> Bacterial augmentation to prevent <i>Batrachochytrium dendrobatidis</i> infection </b>

  I am also working with the endangered mountain yellow-legged frog (<i>Rana muscosa</i>) to evaluate the efficacy of probiotic skin treatments to confer disease resistance to <i>Batrachochytrium dendrobatidis</i> (Bd) after reintroduction.
-In order to do so, we have begun isolating microbes from wild frogs, as well as Bd within wild populations to develop population-specific treatments prior to reintroduction, like probiotic application or immune priming [4].
+In order to do so, we have begun isolating microbes from wild frogs, as well as Bd within wild populations [4].
+We will evaluate which microbiota may be Bd-inhibitory, when is best to apply them, and what their potential protective mechanisms may be through multidisciplinary approaches spanning <i>in vitro</i> culture, metagenomics and metatranscriptomics, and metabolomics.
+Altogether, our goal is to develop population-specific treatments prior to reintroduction, like probiotic application or immune priming.

 <p align='center'>
 	<img src='/images/Frog.png' width='450px'>
 </p>

-<b>Overall:</b> I evaluate their efficacy by measuring persistence of inoculation microorganisms and alterations in overall microbiota, metabolites, host-stress, clinical symptoms, and other fitness outcomes.
-My work aims to develop and understand microbially-derived therapies while conserving diversity across multiple ecological scales, as macro-organisms will benefit from the conservation of the diverse microorganisms and metabolites that coexist with them.

 <b>References</b>
 1. <b>Williams CL</b>, Caraballo-Rodríguez AM, Allaband C, Zarrinpar A, Knight R, Gauglitz JM (2019).
 Wildlife-microbiome interactions and disease: exploring opportunities for disease mitigation across ecological scales, <i>Drug Discovery Today: Disease Models</i>, 28: 105-115.